mvcguy/AspNet6Play/README.md

 # AspNet6Play
 Play project using ASP.NET core 6 using razer pages.
+The app is configured to work with JWT tokens and cookies.
+For cookie based auth, the identity server is configured with interactive flow.
+This uses the PKCE protocol to make sure the data is not tempered in the flight.
+It has more pros, and i recommend to read the official docs.
+The controllers are annotatted in such a way that it should support multiple auth schemes.

 Play tasks:
 1. Setup a play project using razer pages